redrook/rookshot/one.md

 Melissa will have a her sniper and be scoping out the sniper's nest, showing Dakota's back there.
 Next to her is her team mate.

-Melissa lowers her rifle and turns to here teammate.
+Melissa lowers her rifle and turns to her teammate.

 [Melissa] They're just playing with their dicks up their.
 This ought to be relatively easy.